 Visit the Benidorm Old Town Beach

-Just further on from the Balcon del Mediterraneo you’ll find Benidorm Old Town’s beach.
+Just further on from the Balcon del Mediterraneo, you’ll find Benidorm Old Town’s beach.
 Usually quieter than Levante or Poniente Beach this is more of a local vibe.
+If you do spend the day on the beach be sure to secure your valuables.
+We use and recommend portable travel safes – here’s our guide to the best travel safes.

 Shop in Benidorm Old Town